laarid/Vulkan-LoaderAndValidationLayers/external/spirv-tools/README.md

 * `SPIRV_WERROR={ON|OFF}`, default `ON` - Forces a compilation error on any warnings encountered by enabling the compiler-specific compiler front-end option.

+Additionally, you can pass additional C preprocessor definitions to SPIRV-Tools via setting `SPIRV_TOOLS_EXTRA_DEFINITIONS`.
+For example, by setting it to `/D_ITERATOR_DEBUG_LEVEL=0` on Windows, you can disable checked iterators and iterator debugging.

 ## Library